Best Speaker Stands in 2019 for Optimum Audio Quality

 Whether you have the best speaker stands on the market or you’ve made your own speaker stands, elevating even small bookshelf speakers can have a massive impact on your movie night, band rehearsals, or gaming sessions.

-It all has to do with sound distribution.
+It has all to do with sound distribution.
 And, although it should be common knowledge, too few people realize that elevating speakers allows sound to travel in more directions.
 This can help to improve the soundstage, make dialogue more distinguishable, and help create fuller-sounding special effects.

-6 Speaker Stands I Stand By
+6 Best Speaker Stands that I Stand By

 Before you start experimenting, check out some of my personal favorites.
 There’s a pair of speaker stands in this article for everyone and every budget.